ShareASmile/NewPipeZing/.github/CONTRIBUTING.md

 ## Issue reporting/feature requests

 * **Already reported**?
-Browse the [existing issues](https://github.com/TeamNewPipe/NewPipe/issues) to make sure your issue/feature hasn't been reported/requested.
+Browse the [existing issues](https://github.com/ShareASmile/FoxPipe/issues) to make sure your issue/feature hasn't been reported/requested.
 * **Already fixed**?
 Check whether your issue/feature is already fixed/implemented.
 * **Still relevant**?
 Check if the issue still exists in the latest release/beta version.
 * **Can you fix it**?
 If you are an Android/Java developer, you are always welcome to fix an issue or implement a feature yourself.
 PRs welcome!
 * **Is it in English**?
 We use English for development.
 Issues in other languages will be closed and ignored.
 * Please only add *one* issue at a time.
 Do not put multiple issues into one thread.
 * **The template**: Fill it out, Follow the template!
 Issues or feature requests not matching the template might be closed.

-## Translation

-* NewPipe is translated via [Weblate](https://hosted.weblate.org/projects/newpipe/strings/).
-Log in there with your GitHub account, or register.
-* Add the language you want to translate if it is not there already: see [How to add a new language](https://github.com/TeamNewPipe/NewPipe/wiki/How-to-add-a-new-language-to-NewPipe) in the wiki.

 ## Code contribution